 By the terms of the marriage agreement, Margaret would bring the castles of the Norman Vexin to her new husband.
 Henry II took advantage of Pope Alexander III's political difficulties to secure the Pope's permission for the children to be married.
 The marriage was hurried through by the acquisitive Henry II, he then characteristically seized the castles, resulting in a bitter border war between the two kings.

 Henry had left instructions that his entrails and other body parts should be buried at the abbey of Charroux, but the rest of his body should lie at Rouen Cathedral, where his tomb is situated on the opposite side of the altar from the tomb of his younger brother, Richard the Lionheart.
-The Young King popularity was such that Le Mans and Rouen quarreled bitterly for the custody of his body, and in Aquitaine he was immortalized in the 'Lament for the Young King' by the troubadour Bertran de Born.
-These views however, were not shared by all, Walter Map, a clerk at the court of Henry II, wrote soon after the Young king's death -" ''Truly, he left nothing unprobed, no stone unturned; he befouled the whole world with his treasons, a prodigy of unfaith and prodigal of ill, a limpid spring of wickedness, the attractive tinder of villainy, a lovely place of sin. the originator of the heresy of traitors. a false son to his father. the peaceful king'.
+The Young King popularity was such that Le Mans and Rouen quarrelled bitterly for the custody of his body, and in Aquitaine, he was immortalized in the 'Lament for the Young King' by the troubadour Bertran de Born.
+These views, however, were not shared by all, Walter Map, a clerk at the court of Henry II, wrote soon after the young king's death -" ''Truly, he left nothing unprobed, no stone unturned; he befouled the whole world with his treasons, a prodigy of unfaith and prodigal of ill, a limpid spring of wickedness, the attractive tinder of villainy, a lovely place of sin. the originator of the heresy of traitors. a false son to his father. the peaceful king'.